Akron Zips football: Rivalries

+Buffalo

+The Buffalo Bulls leads the series 13–12 through the 2025 season.

 Kent State

 Akron's biggest rival is Kent State, located 10 mi from the Akron campus.
 The two schools first met in 1923 and have played 56 times through the 2013 meeting.
-Akron went 11–0–1 in the first 12 meetings in the series between 1923 and 1941, with no games played from 1924–27 and 1937–39.
+Akron went 11–0–1 in the first 12 meetings in the series between 1923 and 1941, with no games played from 1924 to 1927 and 1937–39.
 Kent State started a 10-game winning streak in 1942 through 1954, though no games were played during the World War II years of 1943–45 when neither school fielded teams.
 After the 1954 meeting, the rivalry was scrapped due to a lack of competition.
 It was reinstated in 1972 and has been an annual contest since 1983.
 In 1992, Akron joined the MAC and the rivalry became a conference game.

 Since 1946, the two teams have played for the Wagon Wheel trophy.
 The story goes that John R. Buchtel was searching for a site to start a new college in 1870 near what is now Kent State University when his wagon became stuck in the mud.
 The horses pulled the wagon apart and one of the wheels ended up being buried.
 Buchtel would eventually settle on a site in Akron for Buchtel College.
 In 1902, while digging for a pipeline in Kent, the wheel was discovered and eventually came into the possession of Kent State dean of men Dr. Raymond Manchester.
 It was he who suggested in 1945 that the wheel be used as a trophy for the winner of the Kent State-Akron football game.